lethal-lisa/LucidOverCalc/overclock-guide/GUIDE.md

 (Be careful, because it's more resource intensive to loop tables this way!)<br>
 First F digits of **"`R`"** commands will play the table up to chosen digit of the command<br>
 (i.e. **"R`04`"** will play first 4 steps of the table and *hop* back to the beginning)<br>
-Adjusting CMD rate of the instrument will make it work twicec slower per value<br>
+Adjusting CMD rate of the instrument will make it work twice slower per value<br>
 (i.e using **`CMD 1`**, command **"R`04`"** will behave like **"R`08`"**)<br>

-## **Transpose**   [upgrade coming soon!]

-Using the transpose column in the table with minimum 2 step modulation (just H itself) will split the instrument pitch into 3, creating FM-like metallic sound.<br>
-3, because you have *Transposed* step next to another one (can be transposed or not) AND *tempo dependant hum* inbetween!<br>
-Using this on **Noise** channel can yeld new metalic pitch values this way!<br>

 ## **"`T`"** command